 Glenview is part of Cook County, the second-most populous county in the United States.
-As of 2017, the County’s population was 5,211,263 (representing more than 40 percent of all Illinois residents).
+The County’s population of approximately 5.2 mlllion represents more than 40 percent of all Illinois residents.

 Board of Commissioners

 Cook County is governed by a 17-member Board of Commissioners who are elected for four-year terms.
 Unlike many local government entities, the County does have specific districts.
 Each district is represented by a Commissioner who runs affiliated with a political party.
 Voters choose from candidates who run for their specific district.
-While most of Glenview is located in the 14th district, east Glenview is located in the 13th district.
+While most of Glenview is located in the 14th district, East Glenview is located in the 13th district with some of West Glenview located in the 9th District.
 Elections are held during the November General Election cycle.

 The Cook County Board also serves as the Forest Preserve Board which manages and programs 70,000 acres of nature, recreation, and cultural areas.